“To touch the sky, you just have to get that little bit closer.”

-When we start off as climbers, we tend to start hearing a lot of climbing terminologies and lingos in the gym among climbers or your friends who have been climbing for a while.
+When we start off as climbers, we tend to start hearing a lot of climbing and bouldering terminologies and lingos in the gym among climbers or your friends who have been climbing for a while.
 To not feel overwhelmed with all of it, here are some of the top 17 climbing terms and jargon.

 - Anchor: an artificial or natural structure that is used to secure the rope at one point while belaying

 - Beta: help or advice by a fellow climber on how to attempt or complete a route or a segment of it

 - Bolt: a metal piece that is drilled into a rock permanently to allow for one to attach carabiners to it